Audio-Solutions/pulse-visualizer/README.md

 ## Contributing

 Contributions are welcome!
 If you want to help improve Pulse, feel free to jump in.
+I use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format the code, so please use it to format your code before submitting a pull request.

 ## License